Guohanzhong/RID/README.md

 ```

 where 'pretrained_model_name_or_path' denotes the pre-trained diffusion models we use in training, to use the ensemble models to train, set 'pretrained_model_name_or_path' as 'model_1,model_2,model_3'.

-.'data_json_file' denotes the a JSON file that stores a list of dictionaries.
+'data_json_file' denotes the a JSON file that stores a list of dictionaries.
 Each dictionary in this list must have at least one key "image_file", which represents the file path of an image.
 For instance,
 ```
 [